matthew-sharp/wordle-guesser/README.md

 ### Main menu ("> ") commands

 * "quit" ("q"): I'll give you one guess what this does.
-* "interactive-solve" ("int"): Starts an interactive solving session.
+* "interactive-solve \<num-boards>" ("int \<num-boards>"): Starts an interactive solving session with \<num-boards>, or 1 board if not specified.
+Multi-board has some rough edges and means lots of typing.
 * "auto-solve \<word>" ("as \<word>"): Runs through the solving session for \<word> non-interactively, printing out various information along the way.
 * "answer-list \<filename>" ("al \<filename>"): Loads a list of possible answers from \<filename> (or reverts to the